Nethereum/Nethereum/README.md

 These are two videos that can take you through all the initial steps from creating a contract to deployment, one in the classic windows, visual studio environment and another in a cross platform mac and visual studio code.

 ##### Windows, Visual Studio, .Net 451 Video
-This video takes you through the steps of creating the a smart contract, compilet it, start a private chain and deploy it using Nethereum.
+This video takes you through the steps of creating the a smart contract, compile it, start a private chain and deploy it using Nethereum.

 [![Smart contracts, private test chain and deployment to Ethereum with Nethereum](http://img.youtube.com/vi/4t5Z3eX59k4/0.jpg)](http://www.youtube.com/watch?v=4t5Z3eX59k4 "Smart contracts, private test chain and deployment to Ethereum with Nethereum")

 ##### Cross platform, Visual Studio Code, .Net core Video

-If you want to develop in a cross platform environment this video takes you through same steps but in a Mac using Visual Studio Code and .Net Core.
+If you want to develop in a cross platform environment this video takes you through same steps as the Windows .Net 451 step by step guide but this time in a Mac using Visual Studio Code and .Net Core.

 [![Cross platform development in Ethereum using .Net Core and VsCode and Nethereum](http://img.youtube.com/vi/M1qKcJyQcMY/0.jpg)](http://www.youtube.com/watch?v=M1qKcJyQcMY "Cross platform development in Ethereum using .Net Core and VsCode and Nethereum")